History of religion in the United States: Native Americans

-Native American religions are the spiritual practices of the indigenous peoples of the Americas.
+Native American religions are the spiritual practices of the Indigenous peoples of the Americas.
 Traditional Native American ceremonial ways can vary widely, and are based on the differing histories and beliefs of individual tribes, clans and bands.
 Early European explorers describe individual Native American tribes and even small bands as each having their own religious practices.
 Theology may be monotheistic, polytheistic, henotheistic, animistic, or some combination thereof.
 Traditional beliefs are usually passed down in the forms of oral histories, stories, allegories and principles, and rely on face to face teaching in one's family and community.

 From time to time important religious leaders organized revivals.
 In Indiana in 1805, Tenskwatawa (called the Shanee Prophet by Americans) led a religious revival following a smallpox epidemic and a series of witch-hunts.
 His beliefs were based on the earlier teachings of the Lenape prophets, Scattamek and Neolin, who predicted a coming apocalypse that would destroy the European-American settlers.
 Tenskwatawa urged the tribes to reject the ways of the Americans: to give up firearms, liquor, and American-style clothing, to pay traders only half the value of their debts, and to refrain from ceding any more lands to the United States.
 The revival led to warfare led by his brother Tecumseh against the white settlers.

 Native Americans were the target of extensive Christian missionary activity.
 Catholics launched Jesuit Missions amongst the Huron and the Spanish missions in California) and various Protestant denominations.
 Numerous Protestant denominations were active.
-By the late-19th century, most Native Americans integrated into American society generally have become Christians, along with a large portion of those living on reservations.
+By the late 19th century, most Native Americans integrated into American society generally have become Christians, along with a large portion of those living on reservations.
 The Navajo, the largest and most isolated tribe, resisted missionary overtures until Pentecostal revivalism attracted their support after 1950.

 Before the American Revolution

-The New England colonies were settled at least partially by English who faced religious persecution.
+The New England colonies were settled partially by English who faced religious persecution.
 They were conceived and established "as plantations of religion."
 Some settlers who arrived in these areas came for secular motives—"to catch fish" as one New Englander put it—but the great majority left Europe to worship in the way they believed to be correct.
 They supported the efforts of their leaders to create "a City upon a Hill" or a "holy experiment," whose success would prove that God's plan could be successfully realized in the American wilderness.